 - The big subjects: certain species of frogs, spiders, reptiles, etc.

-- Non-flying insects: difficult for them to escape, we find among others ants, springtails, spiders, etc…
+- Non-flying insects: difficult for them to escape; we find ants, springtails, spiders, etc.

 The Fearful Species